khaiyichin/SVGDCpp/README.md

 model2.Initialize();
 combined.Initialize();
 ```
+NOTE: `UpdateModel` must be done before `UpdateParameters` can be executed in this case

 (if you need automatic differentiation and want to write your own derived class)
 Method 2: create a derived class from Kernel or Model (if you need automatic differentiation and want to write your own derived class).
 (NOT RECOMMENDED TO MANUALLY OVERRIDE `ModelFun`; create a `std::function` and feed into `UpdateModel` instead.
-This is because overriding `ModelFun` directly means the class silently removes the ability to update the model using `UpdateModel`) (I may remove the `virtual` keyword from the base class)
+This is because overriding `ModelFun` directly means the class silently removes the ability to update the model using `UpdateModel`)
 ```cpp

 class MultivariateNormal : public Model